llingg/docs-opmanual_autolab/book/robotarium/30_localization_system/32_localization_watchtower_hardware.md

 Results: put result here

-Next Steps: put next steps here
+Next Steps: The next step is to print, place and measure the [ground april tags](#localization-apriltags-specs)
 </div>

 TODO : update